ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/workflow_events/delete.rst

 .. note::
     You must specify a ``deletedReason`` to delete a Workflow Event.

-For example, the following query will delete the Workflow Event with ID 1:
+For example, the following query will delete the Workflow Event with ID 4:

 .. code::

-    DELETE /v3/workflowEvents/1
+    DELETE /v3/workflowEvents/4

     {
-        "deletedReason": "No longer needed this Event."
+        "deletedReason": "No longer needed this Workflow Event."
     }

 JSON Response: